IAMRonHIT/project/Gemini/modes/deep-thinking/README.md

 # Deep Thinking Mode

-This document details the implementation of Deep Thinking mode in the Ron AI platform, which uses the `gemini-2.0-flash-thinking-exp-01-21` model with enhanced code execution capabilities.
+This document details the implementation of Deep Thinking mode in the IntelAgents, which uses the `gemini-2.0-flash-thinking-exp-01-21` model with enhanced code execution capabilities.

 ## Overview